 Don't toy with me.
 Don't speak, don't think.
 Watch.
 See.
 Learn.
 Breathe.

-"Twinkle, twinkle, little bat.
-How I wonder what you're at…" Mad March crowed, revealing a switchblade, pointedly tossing it from hand to hand.
+Mad March crowed a mad little tune, about bats and stars and wonders, revealing a switchblade and pointedly tossing it from hand to hand.
 Slithy man-machine.
 If he had a true face, Hatter imagined it would be pulled into a smirking sneer.
 He twitched, glimpsed his bindings, and stared straight ahead again.

 Your riddles and rhymes, lad, remember them…where's Alice?